racioppi/hero_1/Readme.md

-Building a simple hero component for a imaginary furniture store.
+Building a simple hero component for an imaginary furniture store.